Category:

 • Performance reporting: Turns legal activity into measurable KPIs to show impact on business goals.

-At its core, legal analytics software gives legal teams a clear picture of their performance and risks.
+In short, legal analytics software gives legal leaders a clear picture of their performance and risks.
 With the right data (and application, of course), decisions stop being reactive and start being strategic.

 7 Best Legal Analytics Tools Available Today